KimWatt.com

 Restaurants

-During my middle years I had a real fondness for beer, and homebrewed regularly.
-I ended up investing in the Wisconsin Brewing Company and loved spending my free time as a volunteer there working the bottling line.
-I did their website, which was one of the first I had ever written back in the early 90s.
-The remnants of the site can be found here.
-After two consecutive 100 year floods, they went out of business, and I put word out that I was looking to invest in another brewery.
-We were contacted by an ambitious couple looking to build a brewpub in Delafield, and we eventually became partners, building - at the time - the largest brewpub in Wisconsin, the Delafield Brewhaus.
+I put word out that I was looking to invest in another brewery.
+We were contacted by an ambitious couple looking to build a brewpub in Delafield, Wisconsin and we eventually became partners, building - at the time - the largest brewpub in Wisconsin, the Delafield Brewhaus.
 We raised the money to build the project with both investors and bank loans.
 Our very wealthy investors decided that they wanted it for their own, and made me an offer I couldn't refuse.
 I was already working full-time as a software engineer at Rockwell Software, so I took the money and ran.
-That check actually let me retire at the early age of 48, and I moved to Three Lakes in the beautiful Wisconsin Northwoods, where I lived for 14 years.
-Now we are living in paradise in Cape Coral, Florida.
+That check actually let me retire at the early age of 48, and I moved to Three Lakes, Wisconsin in the beautiful Northwoods, where I lived for 14 years.
+Now I am living in paradise in Cape Coral, Florida.

 Real Estate